Development and Testing of a Modular Large-Area Cosmic Ray Telescope Using Scintillator-Fiber Hybrid Design for Millimeter-Level Muon Tracking: The Meter-Scale Cosmic-Ray Muon Telescope

 The number of fiber layers in the mats was determined through detailed Geant4 simulations~\cite{GEANT4:2002zbu, Allison:2006ve}.
-The results indicate that a double-layer fiber configuration achieves a detection efficiency of 99\%, as shown in \fig{Pic_GeantNfiber}.
+The results indicate that a double-layer fiber configuration achieves a detection efficiency of 99\%, as shown in \fig{GeantNfiber}.

-Hamamatsu CR285 photomultiplier tubes (PMTs) detect the scintillation light produced in the telescope.
-Additionally, the glass envelopes of all PMTs used in the telescope were wrapped with black insulating tape and covered with black foam to ensure complete light shielding and protection, as shown in \fig{Pic_PMTbase}.
-The end face of the fiber bundle intended for coupling with the PMT underwent precise polishing to achieve optical flatness, as shown in \fig{Pic_ProductModule} (right).
+Hamamatsu CR285 PMTs~\cite{BeijingHamamatsuCR285} are utilized to detect scintillation light.
+As shown in \fig{PMTbase}, PMTs are directly coupled to scintillating bars one by one (left), whereas each PMT is coupled to 108 ($6\times18$) fibers, one bundle from each module (right).
+Glass envelopes of all PMTs are wrapped with black insulating tape and covered with black foam to ensure complete light shielding and protection.
+The end face of fiber bundles intended for coupling with the PMT underwent precise polishing to achieve optical flatness, as shown in \fig{ProductModule} (right).
 A layer of optical grease was uniformly applied between the fiber end face and the PMT photocathode window to improve photon transmission efficiency.
+The other end of fibers in a mat was sealed with a reflective coating to enhance the fibers' response.
+The scintillating bar–PMT interface follows the same protocol of polishing and optical grease.